Chubek/chubek/README.md

 I've decided to clean up this README.md file and yap less about stuff nobody cares about.
 To-the-point, I am an SWE student at a very _questionable_ college (a _Learning Institution_?) and I write programs in order to not _an hero_.
 If you are here, I've probably linked you this page.
 Use any of my software, it's _free_.

+Most of my focus and attention, at the moment, is dedicated to [Diyrbal](https://github.com/Chubek/diyrbal).
+It is an interpreted language, I have not decided what the syntax would be like, but I am sure working on the backend and the semantics!
+Plans are, to make Diyrbal a language for writing compilers, and doing math.
+A combination of Haskell and MATLAB, as "unholy" as this marriage may seem.
+Diyrbal will take a _long_ time to prespire, it will take probably a year, or two even, to get up and running.
+I shan't be working on it _all the time_.
+I may quit on it for a while to do other things, or to do stuff that will actually get me some mad stax of moola.
+But Diyrbal will be always an active project.
+As naissant as it is, I have _high_ hopes for it!

 ## Notable Work, Categorized by Language

 ### Multiple